Kristina01111000/Drws_site/README.md

 - Write some comments for the wellness check chat

 12/19
-- Connect the dr m listeners email to the GH site sign up
 - Put logos of the podcasts next to the links on podcast page